-Take a drive around Colorado Springs from Old Colorado City to the Ivywild neighborhood through Downtown and into the Old North End, what do you find?
-The classic style that stands out of the pack because of its rich past and character.
-The Craftsman home appeared at the beginning of the 20th century, developing from an emergence of the British Arts and Crafts.
+Take a drive around Colorado Springs from Old Colorado City to the Ivywild neighborhood through Downtown and into the Old North End; what do you find?
+The classic style stands out of the pack because of its rich past and character.
+The Craftsman home appeared at the beginning of the 20th century, developing from the emergence of British Arts and Crafts.
 The style was promoted by Gustav Stickley, founder of The Craftsman magazine.
-His publication sold various blueprints for homes that were designed in the Arts & Crafts style, with the intention of making this architecture accessible to everyone.
+His publication sold various blueprints for homes designed in the Arts & Crafts style, intending to make this architecture accessible to everyone.

-There are four distinct types of the Craftsman home style.
+There are four distinct types of Craftsman home styles.
 Although they share similar decorative details and an open floor plan, they come in various sizes and price points.
 It makes them a great choice for anyone from a first-time homebuyer to someone looking to upgrade.

 This is the traditional style of Craftsman.
 Modest in size with open and broad front porches, they have a very distinctive façade.
-The features of this home have squared-off, tapering columns, with porches that serve as entertaining spaces.
-Windows are double-hung that offer aesthetics and functionality.
+The features of this home have squared-off, tapering columns with porches that serve as entertaining spaces.
+Windows are double-hung that offers aesthetics and functionality.
 A key feature is a bungalow is one-story with wide verandas.

 A style that Frank Lloyd Wright was at the forefront of in design.
 These homes are low-hung with profound horizontal lines.
-Their construction features natural materials like stone and wood, these homes take advantage of the landscape and are built within close proximity of nature.
+Their construction features natural materials like stone and wood; these homes take advantage of the landscape and are built within close proximity to nature.
 The design encompasses inside and out seamlessly and has long rows of windows to the outdoors.